Simply Perfect Hummingbird Food Recipe: Why You Should Always Make Your Own

 Hummingbird feeding from a hanging feeder in the garden

-The ideal hummingbird food sugar-to-water ratio
+The ideal sugar-to-water ratio

 When making your own hummingbird food at home, the ideal ratio of sugar to water is 1 part sugar to 4 parts water.